 On September 5, 2018, we received a promissory note from an employee in consideration for the early exercise of 825,000 shares of common stock options.
 In June 2020, the employee resigned from the company and the promissory note was amended and restated to reflect the loan amount related to the vested shares, and the cancellation of indebtedness and our repurchase of the employee's unvested shares.
 The promissory note is secured by the underlying shares of common stock and bears interest at the lesser of 2.86% per annum or the maximum rate permissible by law (which under the laws of the State of California shall be deemed to be the laws relating to permissible rates of interest on commercial loans).
+During the third quarter of 2022, the promissory note was paid in full, including all accrued interest.
+The repayment of \$0.5 million was recognized in additional paid-in capital in stockholder's equity on the condensed consolidated balance sheet.
+The associated shares are legally outstanding and were historically included in shares of common stock outstanding in the condensed consolidated financial statements, but were historically excluded from our net loss per share calculations, as these shares of common stock were considered unvested until the underlying promissory notes were repaid.
+After repayment of the loan, the vested shares are now considered outstanding for purposes of our net loss per share calculations.

 On November 19, 2018, we received a promissory note from an employee in consideration for the early exercise of 220,000 shares of common stock options.
 The promissory note is secured by the underlying shares of common stock and bears interest at 2.86% per annum.
+As of September 30, 2022, the promissory note was outstanding.

-Since the notes are limited recourse notes, the note receivables are not reflected in our condensed consolidated balance sheets as of June 30, 2022 and December 31, 2021.
+Since the notes are limited recourse notes, the note receivables are not reflected in our condensed consolidated balance sheets as of September 30, 2022 and December 31, 2021.